Hendrix-CS/csci150/labs/doublets.md

 build the updated word.
 Include the printing of the number of solution steps, but do not include the solution chain until Step 2.3.

-Place all of your code into a function named `main()`.
 The program structure should look something like this:

     def main():
       ...